Creating a custom signature to block access to example.com

 In this first example, you will create a custom signature to block access to the example.com URL.

 This example describes the use of the custom signature syntax to block access to a URL.
-To create the custom signature entry in the FortiGate's GUI, see Custom Application & IPS Signatures.
+To create the custom signature entry in the FortiGate unit web-based manager, see “Creating a custom IPS signature”.

 - Enter the custom signature basic format.

 All custom signatures have a header and at least one keyword/value pair.
 The header is always the same:

 The keyword/value pairs appear within the parentheses and each pair is followed by a semicolon.